rails/rails/guides/source/active_model_basics.md

 => "person"
 ```

 **`human`** transforms the model name into a more human format, using I18n.
-By default, it will underscore then humanize the class name.
+By default, it will underscore and then humanize the class name.

 ```irb
 irb> Person.model_name.human